These are questions that prospective applicants ask frequently. Please read these carefully before sending email.

 Successful applicants can request to defer their matriculation for up to one year.
 Requests may not be granted, and if granted, we cannot guarantee that awarded funding will be available when applicants decide to matriculate.
 To apply for a deferral, successful applicants must complete the Deferral of Admission Request Form and submit it to the Graduate School.
 For more information, see the Graduate School's policy on the admission of applicant's.

-No. We do not consider new applications after the deadline.
+No. We do not consider new applications after the deadlines.
 We do not have rolling admissions.

 Unfortunately, the only option is to wait until the next deadline to apply.
 People who take graduate-level courses at another university through a non-degree program may be able to transfer up to three courses to our program, assuming they are admitted and matriculate.